Tips To Alleviate Your Dog’s Stress When Moving Into A New House

 When moving into a new house you are completely changing everything about life that your dog has grown to know.
 Because he is such a routine-oriented pet, your dog will need some extra understanding and a little bit of patience in order to make him feel safe and confident while undergoing such a radical change, even if it only lasts for a few days.

 Adult dogs may handle the confusing experience of moving a little better than a puppy will, but either way, you should put into practice the following tips that will help your dog cope with the anxiety of moving:

-One way to alleviate this high energy anxiety is to play some soft music, such as classical.
-Music like this has a calming effect not only on you and your family members, but on your pet is well.
-Anything that can help lower the stress vibes of the rest of the family, in which your dog can sense, will go a long way in making him feel safer.
+One way to alleviate this high-energy anxiety is to play some soft music, such as classical.
+Music like this has a calming effect not only on you and your family members but on your pet as well.
+Anything that can help lower the stress vibes of the rest of the family, which your dog can sense, will go a long way in making him feel safer.

 3. Take your dog with you and the rest of the family when you are moving boxes to and from the new house.
 If you thought that your dog will get stressed out from all of the changes at the old house with packing and moving, imagine what it’s going to be like when he is faced with a strange and foreign area in the new home.

 To alleviate this stress, help him become used to the new house by letting him inside for short intervals when you’re bringing over boxes.
 Doing so will help your puppy become more comfortable with the changes taking place and slowly adjust to making the new house his home.